kylebebak/react-redux-query/README.md

 }
 ```

-The `options` object must contain a `dispatch` property with the Redux dispatch function (dispatch is used to throw the response into Redux).
+The `options` object must contain a `dispatch` property with the Redux dispatch function (this is used to throw the response into Redux).
 Feel free to write a wrapper around `query` that passes in `dispatch` for you if you don't want to pass it in every time.

 ### `useData` hook